Lindsay Austin MBACP (Accred)

 My specialist area is working with adults who have experienced sexual assault and rape and historic childhood sexual abuse.
-This experience has come from working at the Charity First Light, formerly known as Twelves Company, since 2004 and who run the SARC (Sexual Assault Referral Centre) in Plymouth.
+This experience has come from working at the Charity First Light, formerly known as Twelves Company, since 2004 and who used to run the SARC (Sexual Assault Referral Centre) in Plymouth.
 This work includes Pre-trial Therapy which is used to support people who are going through the Criminal Justice Process.
 I know that it is possible to live a life without the negative effects such an experience can have on someone.
 My motivation for continuing this work for so long has been by witnessing the difference this work can have on someone's life.

 How do I work?

 I always aim to work in a way that suits you.
 No two people are the same and everyone's experience is different.
-I value each person’s individual uniqueness and am always happy to talk about how we may work together.
+I value each person’s uniqueness and am always happy to talk about how we may work together.
 I believe that whichever model or approach is used, the most important aspect of whether counselling is helpful or not, is based on the relationship that is created between the client and therapist.

 How many sessions will we need?

-My work is short or long term and the number of sessions will be discussed and agreed at the start.
+My work is short or long term and the possible number of sessions will be discussed at the start.
 We will review this at regular intervals and can adjust whenever we feel necessary.